 One of the snowiest cities on earth, located 1hr from Furano and 45mins from Asahidake.
 A great base to explore further north into Hokkaido.

 TRAVEL WITH THE EXPERTS!

 Whiteroom is an IATA registered travel agency with over 10 years specialising in Japan snow holidays.
-Our knowledgeable travel consultants can arrange flights, transfers and unique accommodation options to create your perfect travel package.
+Our knowledgeable travel consultants can arrange transfers and unique accommodation options to create your perfect travel package.